Health Humanities B.S.

 Breadth in Health Humanities (21 Credits)

 Students must take a minimum of 1 course from each of the breadth clusters for a total of 9 credits.
-The other 4 breadth cluster classes (12 credits) are determined in consulatation with their advisor.
+The other 4 breadth cluster classes (12 credits) are determined in consultation with their advisor.
+Classes not included in the clusters may be counted toward the clusters with the approval of the Health Humanities program director.

 Ethics, Health, and the Human Spirit